smizell/json-remark/README.md

 #### Linting errors

 Here we see remarks from a made-up linting tool.
 The tool provides a URL that identifies itself as `https://example.com/linting-tool`.
-It includes remarks with types that defining what can be found in `data`.
+The `type` defines what can be found in `data`.
 This example has a linting remark with a level of `error` for a given path, which in this case is the property of a schema.

 ```json
 {